-Egypt is taking steps to implement the legal basis for exchange of information under the transparency framework, and has commenced administrative preparations to ensure that information on rulings will be exchanged.
-Egypt has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2021 (year in review), except for identifying all potential exchange jurisdictions (ToR I.A.2), having in place a review and supervision mechanism (ToR I.A.3) and having in place a process to ensure the timely exchange of information on rulings in the form required by the transparency framework (ToR II.B).
+Egypt Egypt is taking steps to implement the legal basis for exchange of information under the transparency framework, and has commenced administrative preparations to ensure that information on rulings will be exchanged.
+Egypt has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2020 (year in review), except for identifying all potential exchange jurisdictions for both past and future rulings (ToR I.A.2.1 and ToR I.A.2.2), having in place a review and supervision mechanism (ToR I.A.3) and having in place a process to ensure the timely exchange of information on rulings in the form required by the transparency framework (ToR II.B).
 Egypt receives two recommendations on these points for the year in review.

-In the prior year's peer review report, as well as in the 2018 and 2019 peer review reports, Egypt had received the same two recommendations.
+In the prior year report, as well as in the 2018 peer review, Egypt had received the same recommendations.
 As they have not been addressed, the recommendations remain in place.
 Egypt can legally issue three types of rulings within the scope of the transparency framework.